nichia/my-favetools/README.md

     $ run shotgun

 ## Usage
-Open up another terminal and copy/paste the domain into a web browser URL (usually http://localhost:9393) to use the application.
+Open up another terminal and copy/paste the IP server address into a web browser URL (usually http://localhost:9393) to use the application.
 Sign up and login to keep track of and share your favorite tools.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/nichia/my-favetools.